Transformers: Rise of the Beasts: Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 42 out of 100, based on 51 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A–" on an A+ to F scale, while those polled at PostTrak gave it an 83% overall positive score, with 68% saying they would "definitely recommend" it.

 Matt Donato of IGN gave the film a 7 out of 10, stating that "Transformers: Rise of the Beasts proves that Bumblebee wasn't a fluke, and that the Transformers series is finally accelerating in the right direction."
 Christy Lemire of RogerEbert.com, gave the film 2.5 out of 4 stars, and called it "better than most offerings in the franchise" but was critical of the lack of stakes, and emphasis on the set pieces over the human characters.
 Graeme Guttmann of Screen Rant awarded the film a score of two and a half stars out of five, saying "There are a few bright spots in Rise of the Beasts, but these are largely overshadowed by a lot of generic parts that would not be out of place in any of the previous six Transformers movies."

 Chris Vognar of Rolling Stones said, "Beasts encourages you to let your eyes glaze over through the plot exposition and embrace the visceral nonsense.
 Beasts is dumber than a box of hammers, but it doesn't drip with the rote cynicism of, say, Fast X." Robbie Collin of The Daily Telegraph gave the film a 1 out of 5 rating and said, "Quake, ye mortals, before the Toys R Us Cinematic Universe: accessories sold separately; batteries, entertainment and point not included."

 Richard Roeper of the Chicago Sun-Times gave the film two out of four stars, writing "Never fear, though, the old-school adventure soon gives way to yet another fast-cut, murky, CGI-fueled action sequence.
 The stakes couldn't be lower, the excitement any less palpable.
 How many times have we already seen these too-long battle scenes in which computer-created machines and/or creatures bang into each other and tear each other apart while proclaiming it all ends today or some such thing?"

+Other responses

+During the opening monologue for the 96th Academy Awards in 2024, host Jimmy Kimmel referenced the film's questionable state as a joke about if it was written by Artificial intelligence.